US, Taiwan ink agreement to establish annual economic talks

-TAIPEI - Taiwan and the US have signed a memorandum of understanding (MOU) to establish annual economic talks, which Taiwanese President Tsai Ing-wen called a "win-win situation".
+Taiwan and the United States have signed a memorandum of understanding (MOU) to establish annual economic talks, which Taiwanese President Tsai Ing-wen called a "win-win situation".

-The MOU was signed after an inaugural round of economic talks in Washington on Friday (Nov 20).
-The talks kicked off the Economic Prosperity Partnership Dialogue that was announced by the United States in late August.
+The MOU was signed after an inaugural round of economic talks in Washington on Friday.
+The talks kicked off the Economic Prosperity Partnership Dialogue that was announced by the US in late August.

-The US delegation was led by Under Secretary of State for Economic Growth, Energy, and the Environment Keith Krach, whose September visit to Taiwan saw Chinese war planes crossing the mid-line of the Taiwan Strait - which normally serves as an official buffer between the island and the mainland - in a series of drills seen to deter the US from boosting its ties with Taiwan.
+The US delegation was led by Under Secretary of State for Economic Growth, Energy and the Environment Keith Krach.
+His September visit to Taiwan saw Chinese war planes crossing the mid-line of the Taiwan Strait - which normally serves as an official buffer between the island and the mainland - in a series of drills seen to deter the US from boosting its ties with Taiwan.
 China considers self-ruled Taiwan its own territory with no right to formal relations with other countries.

 Taiwan sent Deputy Minister of Economic Affairs Chen Chern-chyi and a team for the dialogue.

-Ms Tsai received backlash from opposition parties in Taiwan when she announced in August that the island would be green-lighting the import of US pork, as well as US beef from cattle aged 30 months and above.
-The criticism is rooted in food safety concerns as the livestock is fed meat-leaning additive ractopamine.
+Ms Tsai received backlash from opposition parties in Taiwan when she said in August that the island would be green-lighting the import of US pork, as well as US beef from cattle aged 30 months and above.
+The criticism is rooted in food safety concerns as the livestock is fed ractopamine, an additive to promote lean meat.

 Three days after Ms Tsai's Aug 28 announcement on the policy change on ractopamine, the US announced that the two sides will launch the dialogue.